reedhodges/reedhodges.github.io/proj-3.markdown

     return RegularGridInterpolator((x_values, Q_values), f_values, method='linear')
 ```

-Here is a plot that shows the momentum fraction times the PDFs, _x*f(x)_, as a funcion of _x_.
+Here is a log plot that shows the momentum fraction times the PDFs, _x*f(x)_, as a funcion of _x_.
 There are three types of partons plotted here: up quark, down quark, and gluon.

 ![PDFs Plot](https://raw.githubusercontent.com/reedhodges/portfolio_Jpsi/main/figures/pdfs-fig.png)